 The sound came from behind her – it was Adamu’s voice.

 “Neither are you in Agaliarept’s mind.”

+She took one step toward him.
 “How did you get here?
 In my mind?”

 “Lilith,” he said.
 His voice rang with compassion.
 “You must return.”